-In July 2010 ARKEMA was granted marketing authorisation for Paladin[®] from the EPA in the United States.
-This new solution entails a pre-plant soil fumigant that is particularly effective against parasites, weeds, and soil-borne plant pathogens, and has a nil impact on the ozone layer, a low global warming potential (GWP), and very fast decomposition in the atmosphere.
-The new Paladin[®] fumigation agent has been developed by ARKEMA R&D as a substitute to methyl bromide, a fumigation agent due to be phased out under the terms of the Montreal Protocol.
+ARKEMA has developed Paladin®, a new solution for pre-plant soil fumigation that is particularly effective against nematode parasites, weeds, and soil-borne plant pathogens, and has a nil impact on the ozone layer, a low global warming potential (GWP), and very fast decomposition in the atmosphere.
+This agent has been developed as a substitute to methyl bromide, a fumigation agent due to be phased out under the terms of the Montreal Protocol.
+In July 2010, ARKEMA was granted marketing authorisation for Paladin® from the EPA in the United States.